Welcome to the Blue Room JAZZ Jam Sessions Home Page!

 Vocalists:

-Vocalists are of course always welcome!
-Especially for the 2nd set, unless you sing the tune in the 'standard key', please come prepared with charts in your key (at least concert key for the pianist and bassist; Bb parts are also cool to have for trumpet and soprano sax/tenor players).
+Vocalists are encouraged to sit in!
+Please remember this is a jazz jam session, so it would be best to have an understanding of the songs sung in a jazz jam session (jazz standards, etc.).
+Unless you sing the tune in the 'standard key', please come prepared with charts in your key, or at least know what keys you sing each song in.
+If you bring charts, bring at least concert key for the pianist and bassist; Bb parts are also cool to have for trumpet and soprano sax/tenor players.

 ----------------------------------------------------------------------